 If gallstones are suspected, our gastroenterologists will quickly run the necessary tests to determine the source of your discomfort.
 Because gallstones can lead to pancreatitis, prompt treatment will be provided.
 Pancreatitis can cause many complications including a serious infection, diabetes, malnutrition, kidney failure or pancreatic cancer.
 Our doctors will safely remove the gallbladder before complications occur.

-In most cases, our specialists will use minimally invasive surgical procedures that will allow you to go home the same day and get back on your feet within a week.
 Nebraska Medicine is a pioneer in this field and has even perfected it, making surgery less demanding and more comfortable for each patient.
 Making just three small incisions, our surgeons use specialized techniques such as miniature cameras with microscopes, tiny fiber optic lights and high definition monitors, to remove the gallbladder without requiring you to undergo major surgery or large incisions.
 Benefits include less pain, small incisions, less preoperative time, quicker return to normal activity, fewer complications and reduced risk of herniation or wound separation.

 Our doctors have performed thousands of minimally invasive procedures with a success rate often three times better than the national average.
 Our doctors also have published papers about how to perfect minimally invasive procedures and make them safer for our patients.
 Because of our findings, centers around the country have changed how they perform these procedures.
 Our expertise and advanced training prevent possible complications.